Salem’s Sunday school classes are held from 9:15am to 10:30am during the school year.

 - A Kappa Chi student looks for opportunities to make the world a better place.

-Salem’s High School Youth Group, Kappa Chi, meets from 9:15am -10:30am on Sunday mornings during the school year, and on Wednesdays (April 18-May 9) for Bible study, current events, faith development and community building.
-The Youth Room is located on the first floor just past the Social Hall – across from the pre-school classrooms.
+Salem’s High School Youth Group, Kappa Chi, meets from 9:15am -10:30am on Sunday mornings during the school year, and on Wednesdays for Bible study, current events, faith development and community building.
+The Youth Room is located on the third floor.
 Current Kappa Chi Sunday School teachers are Jill Goldhammer and Regg Glawe.